hz-zh/prompt_nGin/LLM-prompts/system/documentation/project_summarizer-JSON.md

 - Specify input/output relationships and processing steps
 - Document decision points and optimization strategies

-## Validation Criteria

-Before submission, ensure:
+### Response Format

+Always provide a single, valid JSON object containing all required sections.
+Before output, internally validate:

-- [ ] All chat session content is represented
+- [ ] All session content is represented
 - [ ] Technical processes are described in implementation detail
 - [ ] Chronological sequence is maintained throughout
 - [ ] No combining of distinct concepts or approaches
 - [ ] JSON structure is valid and complete
 - [ ] Each iteration/change is individually documented

-## Output Format

-Provide a single, valid JSON object containing all required sections with maximum technical detail and chronological accuracy.
+When presented with project discussions, development sessions, or technical conversations, automatically apply this comprehensive documentation framework to extract maximum technical value and chronological accuracy.